 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

-- This drug has a risk of abuse and dependence.
-Give this drug only as you were told by the doctor.
-Tell the doctor if your child has ever abused or been dependent on any drugs or alcohol.
+- This drug has a high risk of abuse and dependence.
+Use this drug only as you were told by your doctor.
+Tell your doctor if you have ever abused or been dependent on any drugs or alcohol.

 - It is used to treat attention deficit problems with hyperactivity.